HenrikBengtsson/R.utils/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘shinyEventLogger’ can be installed ...
+NOTE
     ```
-    Package required but not available: ‘mongolite’
+    Found the following notes/warnings:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      Non-staged installation was used
-    manual.
+    See ‘/home/hb/repositories/R.utils/revdep/checks/shinyEventLogger/new/shinyEventLogger.Rcheck/00install.out’ for details.
     ```

 # simPATHy